-Ronaldo went close himself when he broke forward, and chipped the ball over Joe Hart after the City goalkeeper raced out to the edge of the area, but Zabaleta charged back and hacked the ball off the line.
+Ronaldo went close himself when he broke forward, and chipped the ball over Hart after he raced out to the edge of the area, but Zabaleta charged back and hacked the ball off the line.

-It took around 20 minutes for City to put Jose Mourinho's side under any meaningful pressure, and when they did it took a fine save by Iker Casillas, who tipped over Aguero's shot.
+It took around 20 minutes for City to put Madrid under any meaningful pressure, and when they did it took a fine save by Iker Casillas, who tipped over Aguero's shot.

 There was also a break forward from Maicon, who had neglected his defensive duties but nearly made amends, playing a one-two with Aguero before striking wide.